Postgraduate Course: Empirical Dissertation (CLPS11050)

 ||Availability||Available to all students

-The dissertation teaching will predominantly be small-group supervision, which may include face-to-face meetings, email/telephone contact, and formative feedback.
-Students will work in small groups, which will provide an additional element of peer learning and social support.
-Working in small groups will also allow students to engage in larger-scale projects, some of which may be publication worthy, however, all students will submit independent dissertations for assessment.
-Seminars/workshops will be delivered in Semester 2 to provide general guidance on issues relevant to all dissertation projects.
+The dissertation teaching will be based on individualised or small-group face-to-face supervision (22 x contact hours including formative feedback).
+Students will, where possible, be encouraged to work in pairs or small groups (maximum of four), which will provide an additional element of peer learning and social support.
+Working in pairs or small groups will also allow students to engage in larger-scale projects, some of which may be publication worthy.
+However, all students will submit independent dissertations for assessment.
+Supervisors will provide formative feedback in one set of comments on each of the following elements of the dissertation: Abstract, introduction, methods and results.
+No written formative comments will be provided on the discussion part of the dissertation.

 Entry Requirements (not applicable to Visiting Students)